What Companies should consider BEFORE buying

 - Set up MFA and authenticator tokens

-- If you must use passwords, be sure their complex and change periodically
+- If you must use passwords, be sure they are complex and change periodically

-- And use a password manager or “Vault” such as Keeper
+- Use a password manager or “Vault” such as Keeper

 - Regularly back up all data – offsite or cloud